Kaduna: Troops kill over 50 bandits – The Sun Nigeria

 From Noah Ebije Kaduna

-Security report said over 50 bandits were on Tuesday killed by combined ground and air assault in Birnin Gwari local government area of Kaduna State.
+Over 50 bandits were, yesterday, killed by combined ground and air assault in Birnin Gwari local government area of Kaduna State.

 This was contained in a statement by the Commissioner for Internal Security and Home Affairs, Samuel Aruwan.